lilyosah/tech-knowledgebase/Human-Computer-Interaction/Design in HCI.md

 - Immediate perception, all about attraction or repulsion
 - Not about usability
 - Should leverage visceral responses
+- Calmness vs. anxiety, attraction or repulsion

+Stages of action: Perform and perceive

 ### 🐒 Behavioral
 - Learned skills, pattern and schema matching